dlang-community/D-Scanner/README.md

 	$ dscanner --imports helloworld.d
 	std.stdio

+Passing "-I" arguments (import locations) will cause D-Scanner to also attempt to resolve the locations of the imported modules.

+    $ dscanner --imports helloworld.d -I ~/.dvm/compilers/dmd-2.071.1-b2/src/phobos/ -I ~/.dvm/compilers/dmd-2.071.1-b2/src/druntime/src/
+	/home/brian/.dvm/compilers/dmd-2.071.1-b2/src/phobos/std/stdio.d

+The "--recursiveImports" option is similar to "--imports", except that it lists imports of imports (and so on) recursively.
+The recursive import option requires import paths to be specified in order to work correctly.

+Limitations:
+* The import listing feature DOES NOT IGNORE imports that may be unused to to `version` or `static if`.
+* The import listing DOES NOT INCLUDE imports introduced by mixins.

 ### Syntax Check
 The "--syntaxCheck" or "-s" option prints a listing of any errors or warnings found while lexing or parsing the given source file.
 It does not do any semantic